vistalab/vistasoft/README.md

 ## Vistasoft

-This is the main software repository of the [Vista lab](http://vistalab.stanford.edu) at [Stanford University](http://stanford.edu).
+VISTASOFT is the main software repository of the [Vista lab](http://vistalab.stanford.edu) at [Stanford University](http://stanford.edu).
 It contains Matlab code to perform a variety of analysis on MRI data, including functional MRI and diffusion MRI.

 It has the following modules: